FrostsDev/Clicker-X-Script-Open-source/README.md

 # Clicker-X-Script-Open-source
 # 🚨WARNING🚨
 Please remember, ruining others fun for your enjoymeant ins't cool.
-No the "Huzz" at school don't care if you hack on roblox.
+No, the "Huzz" at school don't care if you hack on roblox.
 Use this script to learn about RemoteEvents and how exploiters can abuse them.

 # ❓How to use❓